radareorg/radare2-book/basic_commands/dietline.md

 - `c` - acts similar to d based commands, but goes into insert mode in the end By prefixing the commands with numbers, the command is performed multiple times.

+If you are finding it hard to keep track of which mode you are in, just set `scr.prompt.mode=true` to update the color of the prompt based on the vi-mode.